FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 In this project, we define some interfaces and classes that allow us to approximate where a given IP address is located in the map; that is, to find the latitude and longitude of a given IP address.

 The key interface here is **IpGeolocator**.
 At this moment, we use [IPInfoDB API](http://ipinfodb.com/ip_location_api.php) as a service to locate the user given the IP address, so we defined the class **IpInfoDbGeoLocator**.
-If you want to use another service to accomplish this task, you just need to create a new class that implements **IpGeolocator** and then in the CompositionRoot project change the configuration of the IoC container to user your new class.
+If you want to use another service to accomplish this task, you just need to create a new class that implements **IpGeolocator** and then in the CompositionRoot project change the configuration of the IoC container to use your new class.

 ### MyVipCity.Mailing.Contracts